SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/disconnected-mailboxes/disable-or-delete-mailboxes.md

  **Summary**: Learn how to disable or delete a mailbox in Exchange 2016.

 In Exchange 2016, you can use the Exchange admin center (EAC) or the Exchange Management Shell to disable or delete mailboxes.
-Disabled or deleted mailboxes are also known as disconnected mailboxes.
+Disabled or deleted mailboxes are also known as  *disconnected mailboxes*  .
 For more information about disconnected mailboxes, see [Disconnected mailboxes](disconnected-mailboxes.md).

  **Note**: If you need to delete a mailbox in Office 365, see [Delete or Restore User Mailboxes in Exchange Online](http://technet.microsoft.com/library/be7f59a5-bbc9-4b7a-a28b-f47b26dd33a7.aspx).